Maleesha-Dinujaya/Maleesha-Dinujaya/README.md

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=maleesha-dinujaya&label=Profile%20views&color=0e75b6&style=flat" alt="maleesha-dinujaya" /> </p>

-- 🔭 I’m currently Pursing **BSc(HONS) in Eng.
-Information & Communication Engineering Degree at SLTC Research University Sri Lanka**
+- 🎓 I am currently pursuing a BSc (Hons) in Engineering, specializing in Information & Communication Engineering at SLTC Research University, Sri Lanka.

-- 🌱 I’m currently learning **Data Science, Machine Learning and Artificial Intelligence**

-- 💬 Ask me about **Python,HTML,CSS,SQL or Anything Else**

-- 📫 How to reach me :- **maleeshachandrasekara@gmail.com**

-- ⚡ Fun fact :-
+- 🌐 My current focus is on Data Science, Machine Learning, and Artificial Intelligence, areas I'm deeply passionate about and eager to master.

+- 💬 Feel free to reach out to me for discussions on topics related to Python, HTML, CSS, SQL, or anything else in the realm of data science and technology.

+- 📧 You can contact me at maleeshachandrasekara@gmail.com.
+I'm always open to connecting with fellow enthusiasts and professionals in the field.

--**I'm a coding newbie on a mission to turn coffee ☕ into code 💻, one line at a time.
-Learning and loving the journey! 🚀 #CodingBeginner**
+- 💡 Fun Fact: I'm a dedicated data science enthusiast on a mission to transform coffee ☕ into code 💻, one line at a time.
+I'm constantly learning and embracing the journey with enthusiasm and dedication. 🚀 #DataScienceEnthusiast

 <h3 align="left">Connect with me:</h3>